 Cost Per Print

 With board game development, you’ll likely be printing hundreds if not thousands of cards during testing and refinement.
-So calculating cost per print is helpful for estimating longer-term operating expenses.
+Calculating cost per print is essential for estimating longer-term operating expenses.

 Print Speed

 For quickly playtesting card revisions, print speed is worth considering.
-Some desktop inkjet photo printers can spit out 4×6 photos in as fast as 10 seconds.
-Though for everyday printing, 1-3 minutes per 8.5×11 page is more typical.
+Some desktop inkjet photo printers can produce 4×6 photos in as fast as 10 seconds.
+For everyday printing, 1-3 minutes per 8.5×11 page is more typical.

 The 5 Best Printers for DIY Board Game Cards